See our Program Handbook for more comprehensive details about the CEP Credentialing Program.

 - Submission requirements vary by core competency area; details for each credential may be found on the application form as well as on the specific credential webpage (links to all currently available credentials can be found here).

 - Once you submit all requirements for the application, your materials will be reviewed by a panel of trained peer reviewers.
 These reviewers will utilize established rubrics to recommend whether or not you have demonstrated sufficient competency to earn the credential.

 - If your application is successful, you will receive a corresponding digital badge to be used on your LinkedIn profile, CV, or professional website.
 This way, you can publicly display your areas of expertise.
 If your application is not successful, you may continue to improve your knowledge in this area and apply again.

-What micro-credentials are available?
+What credentials are available?

-How do I apply?
+How do I apply to earn a credential?